 Discover Siena and the Chianti region with VBT

-Some of the most picturesque biking in Tuscany is through the rolling hills of the Chianti wine region and nearby Siena.
-As you cycle these roads you’ll pass sprawling vineyards and medieval cityscapes as you make your way through the beautiful countryside.
-Travelers on our Tuscan Hill Towns by Bike vacation will enjoy spending two days in the region biking along wine roads and absorbing the culture and history of the area’s largest city, Siena—whose historic downtown is a UNESCO World Heritage Site that is also the venue for one of the world’s most famous horse races, the Palio.
+Some of the most picturesque walking routes in Tuscany are located in the rolling hills of the Chianti wine region and nearby medieval cities like Siena and Pienza.
+As you walk, you’ll pass sprawling vineyards and medieval cityscapes as you make your way through the beautiful countryside.
+During our Italy: The Quiet Pathways of Tuscany walking vacation, travelers will enjoy spending three days absorbing the local culture and history of the area’s largest city, Siena—whose historic downtown is a UNESCO World Heritage Site that doubles as the venue for one of the world’s most famous horse races, the Palio.